AnotherKamila/bc-thesis/src/2-overview.md

 ### Hardware

 The server is hardware-agnostic -- it runs on anything with networking and a Python environment.
-Deployments will usually use generic server hardware.
+Deployments are expected to use generic server hardware.

 The development team has designed and built custom hardware for the controllers and readers.
 They focused on making it available and future-proof, extensible, and cheap.
 The schematics and other documents are available in the Deadlock source repository [@src].